 Keeping your youngsters entertained all summer is no easy feat—especially in the stifling heat—but families can always count NYC's public swimming pools for a cool escape.
 Waterholes in all five boroughs open for the season on June 27, 2015, giving kids plenty of spots to splash around at no cost.
 Some of the best swimming pools for kids happen to be in NYC parks or right by Gotham's best playgrounds, making it easy to draw up an itinerary for some family summer day trips near the pool of your choice.
 Taking a dip is one of our favorite free things to do with kids, so pack up the suits and towels, slather the tots with sunscreen and dive in!
 Tip: Many city pools require visitors to bring a sturdy combination lock and may forbid items including food, glass bottles and electronics.
 Visit the NYC Parks website for details before you make the trip!

 Embrace your inner kid with the best finger foods around!
 Sauce-slathered ribs, crispy wings and out-of-this-world pulled pork are just a few of the tasty nom-noms on offer at Madison Square Park’s coolest event of the summer.
-Stop by stands manned by top-notch chefs, pit masters and restaurant owners to try all kinds of delicious offerings before taking your ’cue (and kids) to a nearby park bench.
+Stop by stands manned by top-notch chefs, pit masters and restaurant owners to try all kinds of delicious offerings before taking your ’cue (and kids) to a nearby park bench to enjoy the live music.
 Admission is free but food prices vary.
 All ages.

 Summer activities for kids